jowen399/jowen399/README.md

 # Contents

- **Insert Project Title here** : This project combines data from different sources to assess whether it is possible to predict the outcome of a football match using 'Expected Goal' data.
+ **An investigation into a predictive data model to forecast football match outcomes.** : This project combines data from different sources to assess whether it is possible to predict the outcome of a football match using 'Expected Goal' data.
  * Skills used:
     * Combining and cleaning datasets from different sources using the Pandas Library
     * Visualising data using MatPlotLib and Seaborn
     * Using machine learning models to predict outcomes (Classification and Regression problems)
     * Critical evaluation of results

- **Insert Project Title here** : This project applies machine learning algorithms to a dataset containing player attributes from the popular video game 'Fifa 19'.
+ **Applying Machine Learning Algorithms** : This project applies machine learning algorithms to a dataset containing player attributes from the popular video game 'Fifa 19'.
  * Skills used:
     * Data cleaning using the pandas library
     * Visualising data using MatPlotLib and Seaborn